peetklecha/oodux/README.md

 ```

 Note that Cletus comes with a number of methods to simplify immutable "editing".
-Note also that there is no need for a method corresponding to the `js default` case.
+Note also that there is no need for a method corresponding to the `default` case.

 Cletus will automatically create action types corresponding to the name of each instance method you create.
 It will then also create corresponding action creators for each action type.
 Any instance method with no arguments will yield an action creator which takes no arguments and contains only a type key.
-Any instance method with one argument will yield an action creator which takes one argument and contains two keys: `js type` and `js data`.
-The action creators are stored on your class under the property `js creators`.
+Any instance method with one argument will yield an action creator which takes one argument and contains two keys: `type` and `data`.
+The action creators are stored on your class under the property `creators`.
 Creators can only take zero or one arguments.

 Cletus also creates a reducer for you which takes in the action, checks whether there is an instance method by the same name, and if there is, invokes it on the action's payload.
 If no method matches the action, it returns the current state.